joeylemon/cpython-switch/README.md

 CPython interpreter, from the tokenizer all the way to the compiler.
 From the project assignment:

-> The group project will entail students implementing a complex feature in a large, open source development tool over the entire semester.
-Students will be given the freedom, and expectation, to understand the feature request, convert the feature request into requirements and design documents, and make the necessary code changes to implement the feature.
-Students must do this without being given explicit instructions on how to do so.
+> The group project will entail students implementing a complex feature in a large, open source
+> development tool over the entire semester.
+Students will be given the freedom, and expectation, to
+> understand the feature request, convert the feature request into requirements and design
+> documents, and make the necessary code changes to implement the feature.
+Students must do
+> this without being given explicit instructions on how to do so.
+>

-> The feature request will be provided to students as if it were written by a customer/user of the software project or a product manager, and may require students to elicit more details from myself.
-Students have the freedom to design the feature as they see fit in an effort to try to satisfy the feature request.
+> The feature request will be provided to students as if it were written by a customer/user of the
+> software project or a product manager, and may require students to elicit more details from
+> myself.
+Students have the freedom to design the feature as they see fit in an effort to try to satisfy
+> the feature request.
 There will be many open-ended design decisions that will need to be made.

 <a id="designing-the-changes"></a>
 ## Designing the Changes

 We initially went through preliminary design iterations to decide the easiest implementation of the feature request.
-We figured an easy implementation was one that resulted in the least collisions with existing syntax:
+We figured an easy implementation was one that resulted in the least collisions with existing syntax or common variable names:
 ```py
 sswitch 0:
     pass